nballou/nickballou/content/home/publications.md

 weight = 90  # Order that this section will appear.

 title = "Recent Publications"
-subtitle = "For a complete list of publications, check out my [publication page](https://nickballou.com/publication/) or [Google Scholar](https://scholar.google.com/citations?user=jxApK7gAAAAJ&hl=en)."
+subtitle = "For a complete and up-to-date list of publications, check out my [Google Scholar](https://scholar.google.com/citations?user=jxApK7gAAAAJ&hl=en)."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.